 - This guide is not meant as a substitute for medical advice.
-Definitely talk to your doctor about the use of essential oils for certain health issues to ensure this is safe for you!
+Always be sure to talk to your doctor about the use of essential oils for certain health issues to ensure this is safe for you!

 - If you have easily irritated skin, try using essential oils with a carrier oil first.
 If redness occurs, apply carrier oil to the area to dilute the essential oil.